donperger/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is my implementation one of the most basic games, rock, paper, scissors
+This is my implementation of a basic game, the so called rock, paper, scissors.
+At the same time this is my first time practicing JavaScript on my Odin journey.